The SLN has a Policy & Advocacy Committee that does work in the following areas:

-To partner with policymakers to provide a sibling perspective in formulating policies that will benefit people with disabilities and their families.
+- Educates policymakers by providing a sibling perspective on policies that will impact people with disabilities and their families.

-To partner with disability groups to advocate for federal policies that advances the opportunities of full inclusion and participation of people with disabilities.
+- Partners with disability groups to advocate for federal policies that advance the opportunities of full inclusion and participation of people with disabilities.